mmoran0032/essentials/EDITORS.md

 -  *script*: run scripts with ctrl+shift+B

-Vim
+## Vim
----

 Useful for short edits to files.
-Get it with ``apt install vim``, and use the config file in this directory to control the behavior.
-Since the ``.vim`` directory is within my backup, just copy over the autoload, bundle, and colors directories to complete installation.
+Get it with `apt install vim`, and use the config file in this directory to control the behavior.
+Since the `.vim` directory is within my backup, just copy over the autoload, bundle, and colors directories to complete installation.